BinsonBuzz/unraid_rclone_mount/README.md

 <p/> Presently, a custom minimum age exclusion does not work due to a parsing bug in rclone (known and should and is pending fixes by rclone developers).
 The scripts have included a work around for this issue and place a minimum age of 15 minutes for the pending upload files.
 This may/may not be fixed quickly depending on rclone devs (it's a minor issue so it may take time).
 <p/>

+###Additional Scripts

-<b>Additional Scripts:</b> Other scripts have been included within the "other useful scripts" folder.
+Other scripts have been included within the "other useful scripts" folder.
 This includes shutting down the rclone rc instance (created by mount script), a script to reset/clear rclones statistics, and a fusermount script (credit: teh0wner) if you are having hanging array on stop.
 <p/>

 </ul>